 - Health services - For example, help with your medication or physiotherapy exercises

 - Personal care services - For example, help getting dressed or bathing

 Depending on what kind of health service you need, you might need a referral from a doctor.
 You need to have the Ontario Health Insurance Plan (OHIP) or the Interim Federal Health (IFH) Program.
 If you have applied for OHIP but have not received your Health (OHIP) Card yet, you may be eligible.
-Call your local CCAC for more information.
+Call your local LHIN for more information.

 Financial Help for Home Adaptations

 The Canada Mortgage and Housing Corporation (CMHC) has a list of affordable housing programs in Ontario.
 Some of these programs help pay for small changes to your home and for equipment to make your home safe.
 For example, you may want to get handrails for your stairs or bathtub.

 For more information and to apply for this program, contact the Canada Mortgage and Housing Corporation at 1-800-668-2642.